jsr107/jsr107tck/implementation-tester/README.md

 Please note that the exclude list is part of the formal TCK and cannot be modified by implementers.

-## Running tests against a javax.cache implementation
+## Running tests against a org.jsr107.ri

 For implementations hosted in a maven repository, the TCK can be run directly from this directory using maven.
 No file modifications are necessary, the dependency to the implementation under test being provided using